edgio-docs/edgio-docs/guides/saml.md

 ### Using Salesforce

-Some examples how to set up the Okta

 1. Go to **Setup > Apps > App Manager** and select **New Connected App**
 2. Fill in the Application Name, API name and all other fields that are required
 3. Select checkbox **Enable SAML**